rhroberts/kfit/NOTES.md

 ## Notes

 - Will need to implement QThreads for both fitting and import processes so the GUI doesn't freeze up
-    - this will help:
+    - Ex:
         - https://www.learnpyqt.com/courses/concurrent-execution/multithreading-pyqt-applications-qthreadpool/
-    - Still over my head at the moment...
-    - Work on this once the program is decently usable aside from the freezing on long fits
+    - Will work on this once the program is decently usable aside from the freezing on long fits
 - Regardless of whether I implement threading, it is probably best I do a better job of isolating the GUI stuff from the actual fitting process

 ## TO-DOs